-DIRECTOR & Curator
+Director & Curator

-Steven Dragonn (Suiyang Long 龍邃洋)
+Steven Dragonn

-Born in Guangzhou, Dragonn 龍邃洋 graduated from the Sculpture Department of Guangzhou Academy of Fine Arts with a BFA in China.
-In 2009, he had his master degree in the Film and Multimedia Arts Department of Université de Paris-Est, France.
-He was the former curator of Contemporary Art Project of Memorial Hall of Lingnal School of Painting, chief curator of Kids’ Triennial of Canton,China, art director of R-Space in Vancouver, Canada.
-Now he is an independent curator, he works in both Guangzhou and Vancouver, founder of Canton-sardine, external instructor of Guangzhou Academy of Fine Arts, China.
+In 2005, he graduated from the Sculpture Department of Guangzhou Academy of Fine Art with a BFA and went to France.
+In 2009, he received his master degree in the Film and Multimedia Art Department of the Université de Paris-Est, France.
+He was the former curator to the Contemporary Art Program in Memorial Hall of Lingnan School of Painting in Guangzhou, China (2010-2016), chief curator of Kids’ Triennial of Canton (2015), Guangzhou, China, art director of R Space in Vancouver, Canada (2016-2018).
+He currently works as an independent curator and Multimedia Artist in both Guangzhou and Vancouver.
+He is founder, Director and Curator of Canton-sardine, Visiting lecturer of Guangzhou Academy of Fine Art.

 Senior curator

-Xiaoyan Yang 楊小彥
+Xiaoyan Yang

-Xiaoyan Yang 楊小彥 is Mainland China national-wide esteem art critic and senior curator, he immigrated to Canada in 1999 and then become citizen of Canada.
+Xiaoyan Yang is Mainland China national-wide esteem art critic and senior curator, he immigrated to Canada in 1999 and then become citizen of Canada.
 In 1987, he received his Master degree of Art history in the Department of Art History of Guangzhou Academy of Fine Arts, China.
 In 2004, he received his PHD of Architectural Theory and History in the School of Architecture, of South China University of Technology, China.
 Now he is Ph.D.
 Advisor to Sun Yat-Sen University, China, Master Degree Advisor to Sichuan Academy of Fine Arts, Visiting Professor and Master Degree Advisor to Guangzhou Academy of Fine Arts.
 He is also the co-founder of Canton-sardine.

 Associate curator